UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_Scene.rst

       :arg blenderCollection: The collection to be converted.
       :type blenderCollection: :class:`~bpy.types.Collection`
-      :arg asynchronous: The collection conversion can be asynchronous or not.
+      :arg asynchronous: Optional.
+The collection conversion can be asynchronous or not.
+Default is False.
       :type asynchronous: boolean

    .. method:: convertBlenderAction(Action)